chowdhury-yeamin/Assignment-5/README.md

 4]What is Event Delegation in JavaScript?
 Why is it useful?
 ANS:
 Event delegation means adding an event listener to a parent element instead of each child.
 It's useful when:
     You have many child elements (like buttons inside cards).
     You add/remove elements dynamically.
     It makes the code faster and easier to manage.

 5]What is the difference between preventDefault() and stopPropagation() methods?
 ANS:
+    #preventDefault(): Stops the browser's default action (like form submission or link click).
+    #stopPropagation(): Stops the event from going up to parent elements.